debops/debops/docs/defaults-configuration.rst

 Examples
 ~~~~~~~~

-Create an encrypted LUKS device using existing partition.
+Create an encrypted LUKS device using an existing partition.
 Device will be
 mounted at ``/media/crypt0`` and will be automatically mounted at boot:

 .. code:: yaml